What is a hearing loss?

 - cervical spine disease

 - Metabolic disease, such as high cholesterol or diabetes

 - Viral infection, such as chickenpox or herpes

 There may be many more reasons and causes for hearing loss.
 Specialists are still debating the respective theories.

 The technical term means nothing more than having no apparent cause.
-This situation occurs most often.
-The reason can not be found even after a specific examination..
+This situation occurs most frequently.
+The reason cannot be found even after a specific examination.

 The most common trigger for a hearing loss is stress.
 The stress hormone called adrenaline is thought to be responsible.
-This makes the small blood vessels in the cramp.
+This causes the small blood vessels in the to spasm.
 The cause of the hearing loss itself is not yet known.
-If you experience a hearing loss, it is important to change your lifestyle habits and reduce stress.
-Do everything possible to avoid the stress.
+If you suffer a hearing loss, you should definitely change your lifestyle habits and overexert yourself less.

-You can get a free consultation from us if you have suffered a hearing loss.
-Possibly it has come with you to a permanent hearing loss.
+We will provide you with a free consultation if you have suffered a hearing loss.
+You may have experienced permanent hearing loss.
 We are happy to assist you with our customer service and offer you a free consultation without obligation.
-This way, you can choose your suitable hearing aid in peace.
-Our experts and hearing aid acousticians will be happy to assist you.
+This way you can choose your suitable hearing aid in peace.
+Our experts and hearing aid acousticians are happy to assist you.